Skip to main content

 Solar chargers

-Rule of thumb: The larger the area of the solar module, the more electrical energy can be generated.
+Rule of thumb: The larger the surface area of the solar module, the more electrical energy can be generated.

 So when buying a solar panel, you should look at the area and the maximum power output.